 The economic system of Singapore’s elderly care will, however, undoubtedly see unprecedented growth as the population ages, creating a critical need for an improved home healthcare system.

-Home care relieves the load that would otherwise fall on healthcare facilities, community hospitals, skilled nursing facility, assisted living institutions, rehabilitation centres, and nursing homes by encouraging people who need the utmost assistance, regardless of age, to continue to stay in their homes.
+Home care relieves the load that would otherwise fall on healthcare facilities, community hospitals, skilled nursing facility, assisted living institutions, rehabilitation centres, elderly co-living centres, and nursing homes by encouraging people who need the utmost assistance, regardless of age, to continue to stay in their homes.

 The majority of home healthcare providers provide a wide variety of clinical and personal services, such as human services, occupational therapy, physical therapy, and nursing home care.
 Medical providers, therapists, and home health aides, private nurses can help with post-operative care and disease monitoring by physically visiting their patients’ homes or virtually adopting telehealth.